 Commercial geoduck clam harvest is managed by the Washington Department of Natural Resources.
-WDFW is responsible for biological management and enforcement of WDFW regulations of this valuable resource.
+The Washington Department of Fish and Wildlife (WDFW) is responsible for biological management and enforcement of WDFW regulations of this valuable resource.
 A competitive bid process is used to sell harvest contracts to the highest responsible bidder.
 Successful bid divers are required to obtain a WDFW fishery license prior to commercial harvest.

 In 2001, the wild commercial geoduck fishery EIS was updated and a Final Supplemental EIS was completed.
 In 2008, a federal Habitat Conservation Plan was completed for the wild geoduck fishery.
-Both of these documents can be found at Dept. of Naural Resources website.
+Both of these documents can be found at the Department of Natural Resources website.
 State Environmental Policy Act (SEPA) Environmental Assessments are completed for state harvest areas and are part of SEPA compliance for state harvest auctions.

 How long can geoducks live?